 Only you know your own sadness and joy.
-Others may care for you or profess they know you, but they cannot and do not.
-For you to sympathize with others and help them, you must slow down and look deeper.
-Finally, God through Jesus Christ knows you perfectly.
+Others may care for you or say they know you, but they truly cannot and do not.
+And for you to sympathize with others and help them, you must slow down and look deeper.
+Finally, Jesus knows His friends perfectly.

 You are a unique individual, just as every snowflake is different.
 The depths of bitterness and heights of joy that you feel cannot be fully known or appreciated by others.
 Your heart, soul, mind, and conscience create a private set of feelings and thoughts that are known only by you and your Creator.
 Others cannot discover or define your true feelings.

 Anguish and pain in your soul from circumstances, fear, guilt, or hopelessness are your personal property and cannot be felt or understood by a stranger, anyone outside you.
 Neither can a stranger, anyone outside your soul, grasp and appreciate the joy of your heart, when you are enraptured by circumstances, hope, love, or success.